 Why is Balancing CAC and LTV important?

 Understanding the relationship between CAC and LTV is simple.
 Once you know how much a customer will bring you in revenue over their lifetime you can judge how much you should be spending to acquire them.
 If you are spending less to acquire them then you are getting in return for that acquisition your business is in a good position.

 The good news is CAC can be reduced

 How do you reduce CAC and raise LTV?

 Unfortunately reducing customer acquisition cost and raising their lifetime value is not as simple as simply reducing your marketing budget.
-This will result in you acquiring less customers.
-The result would be your CAC staying the same if you are spending less but acquiring less customers.
+This will result in acquiring fewer customers.
 Here are some things you can do:

 The web offers great power in tracking and targeting your marketing dollars.
 However, it must be monitored vigorously and planned thoroughly.
 If not, costs can quickly get out of control.
 This is why knowing your CPC is an important step in making smart decisions about your marketing budget.